alder-tree/BrokenWisdoms/2-Opposing-views.md

 **PSYCHIATRIST 3:** "Benzos can be safely taken for years.
 You need to take them.
 I want to increase the dose.
 Did you pull your hair out yourself?"

 > ``I told Psychiatrist 3 my symptoms.
 He was cold, authoritative, and disbelieving.
 He only believed the benzos were needed.
 He argued that benzos could be safely taken for years.
-At no point would he specify a tapering schedule, and I was begging him.``
+At no point for the next 5 months would he specify a tapering schedule, and I was begging him.``
 >
 > ``He asked about my hair loss, whether I had pulled the hair out myself.
 He wouldn't believe me the first couple times I answered.
 Not only didn't I pull it out myself, but the medical system, the looney system that did, was now making me answer, repeatedly, for whether I was responsible for the literal-crime they committed.``
 >